Adam Driver: 2020–present

 On January 25, 2020, Driver returned to host Saturday Night Live for the third time with musical guest Halsey.
 In 2020, Driver became the subject of a running gag on Last Week Tonight with John Oliver, in which Oliver expressed several strange masochistic fantasies about Driver, referencing his muscular build and masculine appearance.
 Driver eventually appeared on the final episode of the season and "demanded an apology".
 In 2021, he went viral for his shirtless appearance in the advertising campaign for Burberry's masculine fragrance Hero.
 Driver again returned for the advertising campaign for the eau de parfum concentration of Hero in 2022.

 In 2021, Driver starred in Leos Carax's musical film Annette, which premiered at the 74th Cannes Film Festival.
 He had a leading role in Ridley Scott's historical drama The Last Duel, along with the biopic crime film House of Gucci, which covers the assassination of Maurizio Gucci, and was also directed by Scott.
-Equally praised by critics and directors, Driver's acting has a unique signature style that displays skittish, unpredictable physicality with full-bodied enthusiasm like Denis Lavant and Buster Keaton.

 In 2022, Driver starred in the apocalyptic black comedy film White Noise, which marks his fifth collaboration with Baumbach.
 Driver starred in the science fiction film 65 and is scheduled to star in Jeff Nichols' historical film Yankee Commandante.
 Driver played Enzo Ferrari in Michael Mann's biopic film Ferrari.
 In May 2023, it was announced that Driver would be an honorary starter for the 107th running of the Indianapolis 500 auto race.
 On December 9, 2023, Driver hosted Saturday Night Live for the fourth time with musical guest Olivia Rodrigo.

 Driver starred in Francis Ford Coppola's allegorical epic Megalopolis (2024).
 The film premiered at the Cannes Film Festival where it competed for the Palme d'Or and polarized critics.
 In 2024, it was announced that Driver would return to the off Broadway stage playing fictional country music star Strings McCrane in the Kenneth Lonergan play Hold On to Me Darling at the Lucille Lortel Theater with performances starting in September.
 Driver's performance received critical acclaim with Robert Hoffer for The Wrap, considering McCrane to be the best role for Driver.

-In June 2024, he was cast in Terry Gilliam's comedy film Carnival: At the End of Days.
+For his performance, Driver received nominations for the Drama Desk Award, Drama League Award and Outer Critics Circle Award for Outstanding Actor in a Play.
+In 2025, he starred in Jim Jarmusch's anthology comedy-drama Father Mother Sister Brother with Cate Blanchett.

+In 2026, Driver starred in the James Gray crime drama Paper Tiger alongside Johansson and Miles Teller, the film premiering at the 2026 Cannes Film Festival.

+Upcoming projects

+Driver is next to appear in Chris Rock's Misty Green, and in the Ron Howard war drama Alone at Dawn alongside Anne Hathaway.
+He's currently in talks of a role in Heat 2 alongside Leonardo DiCaprio and Christian Bale which is scheduled to start production in November 2026.

+In August 2026, it was announced that Driver was cast to play Mister Sinister in an untitled X-Men reboot, which has a planned 2028 release.